ia03/vummer/README.md

 # Vummer

-Vummer is a Discord bot that can run and judge Python scripts using [Judge0.](https://github.com/judge0/api) Check out the Discord server
+Vummer is a Discord bot that can run and judge code using [Judge0.](https://github.com/judge0/api) Check out the Discord server
 [here.](https://discord.gg/2NGbScj)

 ## Install